christofferaakre/flameshot-ocr/readme.md

 ### Linux
 1. Clone the repo: `git clone https://github.com/christofferaakre/flameshot-ocr.git`
-2. Install dependencies either using the provided `install.sh` script or manually
+2. Install dependencies either using the provided `install.sh` script (if you are on a Debian based distro) or manually
 3. Add the `flameshot-ocr` script to your path, for example by executing the following commands: